mbernste/mbernste.github.io/_posts/2021-01-07-rna_seq_basics.md

 Most genes in the human genome are [alternatively spliced](https://en.wikipedia.org/wiki/Alternative_splicing), resulting in multiple isoforms of the gene.
 In the example above, we assumed that each gene had only one isoform.
 How do we handle the case in which a gene has multiple isoforms?

 In fact, this is quite trivial.
 We simply compute the fraction of transcripts *of each isoform* as described above, and then simply sum the fractions of all isoforms for each gene to arrive at the fraction of transcripts originating from the gene.
-This is depicted in the figure below:
+This is depicted in the figure below where we now assume that the Blue gene produces two isoforms:

 <center><img src="https://raw.githubusercontent.com/mbernste/mbernste.github.io/master/images/RNA_seq_isoform_abundances.png" alt="drawing" width="400"/></center>